tylerhartless/clipPy.gg/README.md

 # clipPy.gg

-Foobar is a Python program for compositing gaming/stream clips vertically for viewing on tiktok/youtube shorts/facebook reels, etc
+clipPy.gg is a Python program for compositing gaming/stream clips vertically for viewing on tiktok/youtube shorts/facebook reels, etc

 ## Installation